Canon 10D vs 500D

 Studio photographers will appreciate that the Canon 10D (unlike the 500D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Canon 500D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 10D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.54x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (500 versus 400) on a single battery charge.